Alimentiv has over 30 years of successful history in the design and conduct of early to late phase inflammatory bowel disease (IBD) clinical trials.

 The global prevalence of IBD is increasing.
 Although major therapeutic advances have been made in IBD, no one therapy is effective for all patients, and a large unmet need remains for more efficacious treatments with favorable safety profiles for both Crohn’s disease (CD) and ulcerative colitis (UC).
 Historically, therapeutic efficacy has been measured by an improvement in disease symptoms, however clinical remission alone does not reduce the risk of long-term complications, such as surgery and hospitalizations.
 This contrasts with therapies that induce endoscopic mucosal healing, an objective measure of disease activity that along with patient reported outcomes, is recognized by regulatory agencies as critical components of drug approval trials.
 Additional objective outcomes, including histopathology, are near future therapeutic targets.

-Alimentiv continues to expand our IBD therapeutic expertise and can support your clinical development program through our:ate phase inflammatory bowel disease (IBD) clinical trials.
+Alimentiv continues to expand its IBD therapeutic expertise and can support your clinical development program through our early to late-phase inflammatory bowel disease (IBD) clinical trials.

 - Vast global network of IBD clinical investigators